overington/dissertation-scattering-amplitudes/dissertation/chapters/20-relativity.md

-Another important observation to point due to the maximum velocity of propagation \(c\); any event can only effect another only if the interval between them is time-like, that is: xxx; this follows immediately from the fact that no interaction can propagate at a velocity greater than our maximum velocity of propagation
+Another important observation to point due to the maximum velocity of propagation \(c\); any event can only effect another if the interval between them is time-like, that is: if the interval between two events is a real number; this follows immediately from the fact that no interaction can propagate at a velocity greater than our maximum velocity of propagation \(c\).
-\(c\),